Mutunus/covertswarm/README.md

 ## Start the application

-Execute all commands in the root of this project
+Run these commands to run both the frontend and backend of this project

+Run `git clone git@github.com:Mutunus/covertswarm.git` to clone this repo

+Run `cd covertswarm` to navigate to root of this project

 Run `npm i` to install dependencies

+Run `nvm install 22.0.0` to install node version 22.0.0

+Run `nvm use 22.0.0` to use the newly installed node version

 Run `npx nx serve backend` to serve the nodejs backend